Conclusion Comparison and Settings

 +Matte screen prevents reflections

--Colour presets are disappointing compared to the Samsung S23A700D and Asus VG236H
+-Disappointing color presets vs. the Samsung S23A700D and Asus VG236H

 -Purple colour dominance out of the box, minor purple tint after calibration